MaterialsDiscovery/PyChemia/index.md

 Using pip:

-    pip install pychemia --user
+    $ pip install pychemia --user

 Using virtualenv

-    virtualenv pychemia
+    $ virtualenv venv_pcm
-    source pychemia/bin/activate
+    $ source venv_pcm/bin/activate
-    pip install pychemia
+    (venv_pcm)$ pip install pychemia

+To deactivate the virtual environment execute:

+    (venv_pcm)$ deactivate

-You can also download the complete source code from GitHub
+For developers, or if you want to contribute with modifications, or bug corrections you can also download the complete source code from GitHub

     git clone https://github.com/MaterialsDiscovery/PyChemia.git

+In that case you need to set your $PYTHONPATH before trying to import the library

+    export PYTHONPATH=<PATH_TO>/PyChemia:$PYTHONPATH

 Documentation